oleghcp/UnityTools/README.md

 # About

 The package is a set of C# utility code stuff for projects based on Unity Engine.
-It works under 2019.4 and newer.
+It works with Unity 2019.4 and newer.

 # Usage